 bool – a binary value: true or 1, false or 0.

-Both utilities can work with other configuration files, in case when they are passed to them as a command line parameter:
+Both utilities can work with other configuration files, if they are passed to them as a command line parameter:

 In this case the file default_cub.ccf or default_glue.ccf is ignored.
-It is recommended to associate a .ccf files with the program CubeMap.exe in the system, then click on a *.ccf file will launch the CubeMap.
-A *.ccf files can be considered as a scripts for texture conversion with the CubeMap utility.
+It is recommended that you associate .ccf files with the program CubeMap.exe in the system, then opening a *.ccf file will launch the CubeMap program.
+A *.ccf file can be considered as a script for texture conversion with the CubeMap utility.
 The same is true for the .gcf extension used with the Glue utility.

 You can specify paths to the input file and output folder in the command prompt.
 In this case the corresponding parameters from the configuration files are ignored: